tbuechner/ClaudeSync/README.md

 - `project_name`: The display name of the project shown in Claude.ai.
 - `project_description`: A brief description of what the project is about.
 - `includes`: An array of file path patterns to include in the synchronization.
 These can use glob patterns like `*.js` or specify directories like `src/components`.
-Paths are relative to the project root, not to the push roots.
+Paths are relative to the project root.
 - `excludes`: An array of file path patterns to exclude from synchronization.
 These patterns override matching patterns in the `includes` array.
-Paths are relative to the project root, not to the push roots.
+Paths are relative to the project root.
 - `use_ignore_files`: Boolean value (true/false) that determines whether to use `.gitignore` and `.claudeignore` files for additional exclusion rules.
-- `push_roots`: An array of subdirectory paths where file synchronization should begin.
-This feature helps focus synchronization on specific parts of a large repository.
-  - Only specify directories, not individual files
-  - All paths are relative to the project root
-  - **Important:** This array must be empty if you need to synchronize files in the project root level, as files outside of specified push_roots directories are never synchronized
-  - Only files that are both within push_roots AND match an include pattern will be synchronized

 Example configuration:
 ```json